About Our Program

 - Our nationally recognized longitudinal curriculum is a unique feature of our program, and is a three-year curriculum that is designed around the skills required to be a future leader in primary care, with increased time in the Patient Centered Medical Home.

 - We are affiliated with a community-based, full-service hospital at Community Hospital East.
 It’s an environment we feel is ideal for instruction in family medicine, and provides an opportunity for residents to care for an underserved population.

-- We have recently expanded to a class size of 10 (up from 8), and our program has been in existence for more than 40 years.
+- Our program has been in existence for more than 40 years.